David Beckham: 2012: Second successive cup victory

 Following the 2011 season, in which the Galaxy won their second consecutive Supporters' Shield, having the second most points in MLS history, Beckham's five-year contract with the Galaxy expired on 31 December 2011.
 Despite being 36, he stated that he did not intend to retire.
 Beckham was heavily linked with Paris Saint-Germain, but on 18 January 2012, Galaxy announced Beckham had signed a new two-year contract to remain in Los Angeles.
-In May 2012, Beckham and his victorious teammates were received by President of the United States Barack Obama at the White House.
+In May 2012, Beckham and his victorious teammates were received by US President Barack Obama at the White House.

 Beckham helped the Galaxy to a fourth-place finish in the Western Conference during the 2012 regular season, with Beckham scoring seven goals and adding nine assists.
 The Galaxy defeated Vancouver Whitecaps FC, the San Jose Earthquakes and Seattle Sounders FC on their way to the MLS Cup final, where they defeated the Houston Dynamo 3–1 to retain the cup.
 He was subbed off in the 89th minute for Marcelo Sarvas, and was given a standing ovation at their home venue.
 Beckham had earlier announced that the 2012 MLS Cup Final would be his final game with the Galaxy, despite having another year remaining on his contract.

 Paris Saint-Germain

 On 31 January 2013, ahead of the transfer deadline it was announced that Beckham would be undergoing a medical with Paris Saint-Germain, ahead of a potential move to the Ligue 1 side.
 Beckham signed a five-month deal with the club later that afternoon, and confirmed that his entire salary during his time in Paris would be donated to a local children's charity.
 His PSG debut came on 24 February 2013, when he came off the bench in the 76th minute in a Ligue 1 home match against Marseille.
 This made him the 400th player in the history of the club.
 On 12 May 2013, Beckham won a fourth different top flight winners' medal, after PSG beat Lyon 1–0 to claim the Ligue 1 title.

 On 16 May 2013, Beckham announced that he would retire from professional football at the end of that year's French football season.
 Following his decision to retire at the end of the 2012–13 season, Beckham was given specially designed boots in the colours of the Union Jack to wear in his final game.
 These boots had the names of his wife and children stitched on them.
 On 18 May 2013, Beckham was made captain in his final home game against Brest.
 In this game, Beckham assisted a goal by Matuidi from a corner, in what would be the final play of his professional career.
-In the 79th minute, he was subbed off for Ezequiel Lavezzi before receiving hugs from his fellow players and manager, as well as a standing ovation from the fans in attendance, with Beckham tearfully waiving and bidding the fans farewell.
+In the 79th minute, he was subbed off for Ezequiel Lavezzi before receiving hugs from his fellow players and manager, as well as a standing ovation from the fans in attendance, with Beckham tearfully waving and bidding the fans farewell.
 PSG went on to win the game 3–1.